Dantarshi/DJI--Trading-Strategies-/README.md

-After comparing these strategies, the most profitable one will be fitting strategy even though it still needs to be worked on but it clearly shows us the way forward when it comes to trading strategies.
+After comparing these strategies, the most profitable one will be fitting strategy even though it still needs to be worked on but it clearly shows us the way forward when it comes to trading strategies...